boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 date: 2019-07-11
 ---

 The tool I created [Sloc Cloc and Code (`scc`)](https://github.com/boyter/scc/) counts lines of code, comments and makes a guess at how complex some code is.
 The latter is something you need a good sample size to make use of.
 So I thought I would try running it at all the source code I could get my hands on.

+However if I am going to run it over all that code anyway I may as well try to get some interesting numbers out of it.

 In this post I am looking at all the code I downloaded and processed using `scc`.
 The data set I looked at includes,